-Attention for soils is increasing around the world, in part due to strong initiatives on soil health (Stott and Moebius-Clune, 2017;Schindelbeck et al., 2008) and soil carbon (4‰, Minasny et al., 2017), explicit articulation of how soils can help achieve the United Nations Sustainable Development Goals (Keesstra et al., 2016;Bouma and Montanarella, 2016), and the recent United Nations and IUSS declarations of the International Year of Soils (FAO, 2015) and International Decade of Soils (IUSS, 2015), respectively.
+Attention for soils is increasing around the world, in part due to strong initiatives on soil health (Stott and Moebius-Clune, 2017;Schindelbeck et al., 2008) and soil carbon (4‰, Minasny et al., 2017), and explicit articulation of how soils can help achieve the United Nations Sustainable Development Goals (Keesstra et al., 2016;Bouma and Montanarella, 2016).
 The relevance of soils lies in the valuable beauty of soils: their multidisciplinary functions and benefits (Brevik et al., 2015;Dominati et al., 2010) and thereby their basis for life, in a world where soils are under threat (Montanarella et al., 2016).

-Capturing this beauty in monoliths or soil lacquer peels can bring soils to life for education and outreach (Van Baren and Sombroek, 1981;Lawrie and Enman, 2010) or as a form of art (Feller et al., 2015;Breaker, 2013).
-While it is often thought to be quite challenging to capture soil profiles, a simple twist to an old method now makes the creation of soil peels a surprisingly simple Do-It-Yourself (DIY) activity for scientists, educators and the general public.
+25 Capturing this beauty in monoliths or soil lacquer peels can bring soils to life for education and outreach (Van Baren and Sombroek, 1981;Lawrie and Enman, 2010) or as a form of art (Feller et al., 2015;Breaker, 2013).
+While it is often thought to be quite challenging to capture soils, a simple twist to an old method now makes the creation of soil peels a surprisingly simple Do-It-Yourself (DIY) activity for scientists, educators and the general public.

 Soils and sediments can be fixated in two distinct ways: using peels and monoliths.
 Both methods rely on impregnation of a soil face with a fixation agent (such as lacquer, resin, or glue), and their final product is typically mounted on a wall for study of undisturbed soil layers and characteristics, or simply for decoration.
 Peels and monoliths are used to record and illustrate a range of different features in soils, such as differences between soil types, soil processes (e.g. weathering, gley, eluviation and illuviation of clay, iron, and organic acids (Fig. 1a)), human impacts (Fig. 1b) as well as biological activity such as plant rooting patterns, burrowing of soil fauna, and bioturbation.
 Sedimentological and geological processes can also be captured, such as cryoturbation, fluvial and aeolian layering (Fig. 1c), frost wedges (Fig. 1d), and faults (Fig. 1e).
 And finally, peels can show the splendid colours present in soils and sediments (Fig. 1a-f).
 These natural snapshots of the subsurface are an effective way to inspire people about soils (Megonigal et al., 2010a) and geology, and are used around the world by museums, universities, schools and institutes (Table 1) for teaching and outreach on the value of soils, the processes occurring in soils, effects of management, and other factors.
-Interestingly, these soil profiles are also used for testing knowledge of soils in job interviews (personal communication, Jacqueline Hannam), Peels and monoliths allow comparison of soils inside a classroom or museum environment without the need for students or visitors to travel, allowing exposure to a variety of soils in a short time and increasing accessibility of soil science to those with disabilities that prevent them from observing soil in situ.
+Interestingly, these soil profiles are also used for testing knowledge of soils in job interviews (personal communication, Jacqueline Hannam).
+Peels and monoliths allow comparison of soils inside a classroom or museum environment without the need for students or visitors to travel to see a variety of soils.
 Consequently, soil science education at Wageningen University, The Netherlands, strongly relies on a collection of ~150 lacquer peels for teaching purposes - despite the fact that this university is intentionally strategically located in an area where soil variability is high (van der Haar et al., 1993) due to the range of distinct parent materials (glacial, peri-glacial, fluvial, aeolian, organic) and topography, and thus soil types within a 10-km radius of the university.